Energy Business Conference

 10:15-11:10 a.m.

-Speakers: Jeremy Smith, Texas Pacific Land Corp.; Jeremy Humphers, Galvanic; Michael "Chop" Reitz, WaterBridge; and Brad Gibbs, Oliva Gibbs
+Speakers: Jeremy Smith, SVP of Business Development, Texas Pacific Land Corp.; Jeremy Humphers, President & CFO, Galvanic; Michael "Chop" Reitz, President & COO, WaterBridge; and Brad Gibbs, Co-Owner, Oliva Gibbs

 Technical Workshop A: AI & Machine Learning in the Energy Industry Part 2